 Using a variety of methods of nuclear physics, in particular nuclear femtoscopy, a wide range of scientific problems related to the study of nuclear matter properties are solved, as well as studies of extreme states of matter that could appear in the first moments of the birth of the universe.

 The study of the fundamental role of particles in the so-called The standard model.
 For example, the definition of the role of gluons in the confinement of quarks, the observation of exotic mesons, and the study of the properties of charmed and strange hadrons, heavy quarkonium, and the precise measurement of τ-leptons properties.

 The search for a new physics that does not fit into the existing paradigm of the Standard Model is being carried out.
-We are looking for new candidate particles for the role of dark matter, new exotic states of neutral and charged hadrons, and so on.
+We are looking on acclerators and in direct detection experiments for a new candidate particles for the role of dark matter, new exotic states of neutral and charged hadrons, and so on.

 Participation in the creation of scientific equipment and observatories